deepaksood619/deepaksood619.github.io/docs/psychology/thinking-mental-models.md

 - [Working Backward](https://en.wikipedia.org/wiki/Backward_chaining)
 - Structured thinking

-you methodically [break down problems](https://forge.medium.com/the-500-year-old-piece-of-advice-that-will-change-your-life-1e580f115731) and solve them piece by piece, rather than worrying, relying on past assumptions, or shrugging in absolute cluelessness.
+You methodically [break down problems](https://forge.medium.com/the-500-year-old-piece-of-advice-that-will-change-your-life-1e580f115731) and solve them piece by piece, rather than worrying, relying on past assumptions, or shrugging in absolute cluelessness.

 - The Map is not the Territory
 - Circle of competence